Aditya-Manoj-Paranjpe/ArcCircle-SAP-MM-SQL/README.md

 ---

-### The Philosophy of ArcCircle: Procurement is a continuous cycle where every stage is an 'Arc.'
+**The Philosophy of ArcCircle** : "Procurement is a continuous cycle where every stage is an 'Arc.'
 Rather than attempting to replicate every minor sub-process, I strategically focused on the core pillars of the SAP MM ideology.
 By 'idealizing' the hierarchy and building the most critical arcs of the procurement cycle in SQL, I have demonstrated that I can identify high-risk business areas and build technical safeguards to protect them.
 This project is about quality of logic over quantity of stages."

 ---